GoThereGit/ANLP/README.md

 # Submission Guidelines (💥 *TBD*)

-We welcome two kinds of submissions:
+We welcome two types of submissions:
-* Long Papers must describe original and unpublished work in any topic area of the workshop.
+* Long Papers that describe original and unpublished work in any topic area of the workshop.
 Long papers are limited to 8 pages for content, with 2 additional pages for references.
-* Short Papers may describe either work in progress or a research proposal.
+* Short Papers that describe either work in progress or a research proposal.
 They may also be in the style of a position paper that surveys and criticizes existing literature.
 Short papers must include clear directions for future research.
 Submissions of this type are limited to 4 pages for content, with 2 additional pages for references.

 Please also note the following:
-* The papers accepted at RANLP and the associated workshops are included in the ACL Anthology.
-All accepted papers have DOI numbers.
-The RANLP proceedings are indexed by SCOPUS and DBLP.
+* The papers accepted will be included in the [ACL Anthology](https://aclanthology.org).
 * Paper submissions must use the official ACL style templates, which are available from [here](https://github.com/acl-org/acl-style-files) (Latex and Word).
 Please submit your papers in PDF format.
 * The review will be double-blind.
 Please do not include any self-identifying information in the submission.
 This includes anonymizing the already-published work by removing acknowledgments, self-citations, etc.